 I have always believed that life and death are just phases of a grand scheme of things.
 I have always believed in rebirth and the Hindu philosophy of the cycles of life and death… So in many ways I dont feel as sad as most people do when I hear about death.
 Dont get me wrong the sadness is there, the pain of a good human being not there anymore is there too but deep down I just know that this is how things are meant to be.

 There have been three deaths that have had very profound impact on me.
 The first two were my grandfathers… both had lived a full and fruitful life.
 In many ways I dont remember being in extreme depression on those days.
+Thankfully I started using CBD for anxiety and depression and it helped me a lot through this painful situation.
 I was much younger of course to understand what was all happening around me.

 The death of my first grandfather(Dad’s side) happened when I was much younger.
 My memories are limited to visiting my village and laying my grandfather to rest.
 I have a distinct memory of waiting for the crows to come and eat the food placed in an open field(a hindu custom).
 My dad rarely mentions him, but my mom always spoke highly of my grandfather, that always left a hole in me wishing I could have known him better.

 The death of my second grandfather(Mom’s side) happened only a few years ago.
 I was never very close to my grandfather and interacted with him very rarely.
 His image in my mind was of a strict man whom we saw from time to time.
 As I grew older the interactions were even more sparingly, he hardly visited us and though my dad met him very often I hardly ever saw him.
 When ever the opportunity came I was too busy playing with my cousins.